 Evaluated hydraulic characteristics of a fractured and faulted flow regime in the Sierra Nevada mtns in California to assess the impact to a spring water supply from tunneling activities by the LA Metro Water Supply District.
 Participated in flow model construction and calibration.
 Performed fault/fracture delineation using photo imagery and geomorphology.
 Predictions using the flow model were made under variable tunnel-grouting scenarios.

 Prepared Fortran programs for wellfield analysis, pre- and post-processing of MODFLOW and UCODE model results.

 Performed inverse flow modeling (using UCODE) for the shallow and deep aquifer system underlying the Great Sand Dunes National Monument in San Luis Valley, Colorado to determine the impact of proposed ground water pumping on ephemeral creek flows.

 Provided technical expertise for the objector legal team regarding the South Park Conjunctive Use Project in the Colorado Mountains.
 Responsibilities involved evaluation of the hydrogeology and ground water flow model, review of the applicant’s operational plan, and assessment of impacts to ground water and surface water rights in the project area.

-Participated in the South Metropolitan Water Supply Study including the evaluation of different alternatives of conjunctive use of ground water pumping and surface water supply for the South Metro area growth plan.
+Participated in the (Colorado) South Metropolitan Water Supply Study including the evaluation of different alternatives of conjunctive use of ground water pumping and surface water supply for the South Metro area growth plan.
 Evaluation included assessment of well-interference effects at individual entity supply areas, and impacts between neighboring entities.